chao515737/nearest_analysis_plugin/README.md

 - geopandas, shapely, requests, owslib, matplotlib

 ## Installation
-1. Download this repository as ZIP.
+1. Download this repository as a ZIP file named nearest_analysis_plugin-main.zip from GitHub.
+2. Unzip it — inside the extracted folder nearest_analysis_plugin-main, you will find another folder named nearest_analysis_plugin.
-2. Unzip it into your local QGIS plugin directory:
+3. Copy that inner folder (not the outer one) to your QGIS plugin directory:
    - **Windows:** `C:\Users\<username>\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins\`
-3. Restart QGIS, open the menu: Plugins → Manage and Install Plugins → Nearest_Analysis.
+4. Restart QGIS, open the menu: Plugins → Manage and Install Plugins → Nearest_Analysis.
-4. Enable the *Nearest Analysis* plugin.
+5. Enable the *Nearest Analysis* plugin.

 ## Usage
 1. Load your shapefile (application area) into QGIS.